Regency Pain & Therapy Institute

 If you have chronic pain, especially if it persists long after you’ve had a surgery to correct the underlying issue, you might be a candidate for a spinal cord stimulator.
-At Arlington Pain & Therapy, with two locations in Mansfield and one in Arlington, Texas, you can get relief from chronic pain with this innovative device.
+At Regency Pain & Therapy Institute, with one location in Mansfield, Texas, you can get relief from chronic pain with this innovative device.
 Learn more about how spinal cord stimulation can benefit you by booking a consultation by calling your closest clinic.

 The spinal cord stimulator involves placing small leads in the epidural space around your spinal cord.
 These leads are attached to a small generator that gets implanted either in your abdomen or your buttock.
 Once your spinal cord stimulator is in place, it delivers low-voltage electrical currents to your spinal cord on a continuous basis.